Anaisha12/Google-Girl-Hackathon/README.md

 total latency = total time taken for all reads and writes

-average latency for any operation = total latency / number of reads and writes
+average latency for any operation = total latency /total number of reads and writes

-total data transferred = number of reads and writes * 32
+total data transferred = total number of reads and writes * 32

 bandwidth = total data transferred / total latency